TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 10/Mark 10.21.md

 ---

-And Jesus looking upon him loved him, and said unto him, One thing thou lackest: go, sell whatsoever thou hast, and give to the poor, and thou shalt have treasure in heaven: and come, follow me.
+Jesus looking at him loved him, and said to him, "One thing you lack.
+Go, sell whatever you have, and give to the poor, and you will have treasure in heaven; and come, follow me, taking up the cross."